 Postdoctoral Research Opportunities

-- Investigate the link between material properties and the potential environmental, health and safety hazards associated with nanoscale particles.
-Study how engineered nanoparticles interact with their environment, and how this alters their properties.
-For more information…
+Investigate the link between material properties and the potential environmental, health and safety risks associated with nanoscale particles during their life-cycle.
+Study how engineered nanoparticles interact with their environment, and how this alters their properties and fate.
+For more information...